dausp/portfolio-code/README.md

-# About

-Abandoned Next.js/React that was going to power the portfolio but I decided to switch to Gatsby.

-## Run locally
+The codebase (React/Gatsby) for the portfolio website hosted at [dausp.github.io](https://dausp.github.io/).

+To run locally:
-1. Clone project
+1. Clone the repo
-2. run 'npm install' in terminal
+2. Run `npm install`
-3. run 'npm run dev' in terminal
+3. Then run `gatsby develop`

+To export static content:
+* Run `gatsby build`
+* Test prod build locally with `gatsby build`